-2. Sniff out opportunities
+2. Be curious and sniff out opportunities

 A dog’s zeal to learn and explore various things around it can be a point of inspiration for the people around them.
 If you can catch a whiff of something which might be worth exploring, should you be missing it out?
 Or should you be following that urge?

-Don’t be taken aback by your fear which may immobilize you.
+Don’t be taken aback by your fear, which may immobilize you.
 Let the adrenaline push you forward.
 Break the ice and go for it.
 Try writing content that you have never explored.
 For instance, if you have been writing blogs for a long time, why don’t you try writing a newsletter for a change?

 3. Make the most of the outdoors